 Warrakurna Roadhouse: Yeah, time for another shower

 How much more difficult can this road become?
-Well, try the first 2 hours at less than 9km/hour.
+Well, try the first 2 hours of the day at less than 9 km/hour.

 Bob is one of the most successful people I’ve ever met, everything he touches turns to gold.

-It was hard to follow the flow of his jumbled life history, you get a lot of that out on the road, both the stories and the incoherence, but somewhere he had started a car detailing business and built it into a 20 person operation.
-Then, or was it before, he managed someone else’s business of the same kind, except it might have had window tinting involved, it was hard to make it out, they had bought it for $20k and then sold to a chef from the eastern states for $200k.
-After a while, the team was doing burnouts in police cars, ramming others into posts, he decided as manager that 48 of the 52 staff had to go.
-From that point on the business really went through the roof and the chef sold out a couple of years later for $1.2m or was it $2.2m.
+It was hard to follow the flow of his jumbled life history, you get a lot of that out on the road, both the stories and the incoherence, but somewhere he had started a car detailing business and built it into a 20-person operation.
+Then, or was it before, he managed someone else’s business of the same kind, except it might have had window tinting involved, it was hard to make it out.
+They had bought it for $20k and then sold it to a chef from the eastern states for $200k.
+After a while, the team was doing burnouts in the police cars in for repair, ramming others into posts, he decided as the manager that 48 of the 52 staff had to go.
+From that point on, the business really went through the roof, and the chef sold out a couple of years later for $1.2m, or was it $2.2m?

 His life was just one piece of brilliance after another.

-I do enjoy this scenario, I’m a bit evil in encouraging people to try to outdo their previous outrageous remark but he’d started with the best material and finally ran out of steam after describing his marvellous desert garden created at his home in Jameson, an Aboriginal settlement where he is now a disability support worker.
+I do enjoy this scenario, I’m a bit evil in encouraging people to try to outdo their previous outrageous remark, but he’d started with his best material and finally ran out of steam after describing his marvellous desert garden created at his home in Jameson, an Aboriginal settlement where he is now a disability support worker.

-He seems happy enough for all the nonsense spouted, a cheery soul and I like that.
+He seems happy enough for all the nonsense spouted.
+He is a cheery soul, and I like that.

 I’m still grinning.